 Our professional approach to Project Management will ensure optimum planning and control over a project to satisfactory completion.
 It will bring together many essential ingredients of a project that includes: procurement, Specification and Design, Consent, Funding, Contract Administration and Project Supervision.
 This approach also involves reporting and authorisation procedures that are tried and tested and one that will secure the confidence of project sponsors and grant aid bodies.

 We are strong believers in Project Supervision as an important part of a Quality Management System.
 Our practical approach and specialism in craft skills, means that we are extremely capable of developing Quality Control procedures and methods to ensure specification compliance for the most complex of works.
 It is essential to ensure that specifications are complied with, otherwise it is likely that work will fail prematurely, thus impairing the sustainability of the building.
 We are also experienced in full filling the role of “Project Supervisor” as defined by the Engineering Form of Contract.
 This service can be provided in conjunction with other services, or can be a completely separate appointment.
 Both Project Supervision and Project Management is developed and delivered in accordance with BS 7913: 2013.
+Edwards Hart also train others in the Project Management and Supervision of work to traditional and historic buildings for the CIOB Academy.

 Our team has experience in monitoring projects.
 This involves overseeing both the financial and physical progression of projects.
 This service is led by Edwards Hart Director John Edwards, who whilst at English Heritage was responsible for the quality management of the English Heritage project monitoring of repair grants to places of worship.